digital-work-lab/theses/docs/evaluation.md

 - Presentation style and slides should be appropriate, i.e., using academic terminology, displaying a clear structure, connecting with the audience, taking approx. 2-3 minutes per slide, using short bullet-point summaries instead of longer paragraphs, including illustrations rather than animations
 - Questions should be handled constructively, demonstrating in-depth knowledge of the thesis, and familiarity with the broader topic area

 In line with the applicable regulations, the presentation receives a weight of 33% for students of Information Systems.
-For students from other departments and degree programs (such as [IBWL](https://www.uni-bamberg.de/abt-studium/aufgaben/pruefungs-studienordnungen/masterstudiengaenge/internationale-betriebswirtschaftslehre/)), the presentation may not be graded.
+For students from other departments and degree programs (such as [IBWL](https://www.uni-bamberg.de/abt-studium/aufgaben/pruefungs-studienordnungen/masterstudiengaenge/internationale-betriebswirtschaftslehre/){: target="_blank"}), the presentation may not be graded.

 <!--
 https://www.uni-bamberg.de/psi/teaching/psi-teaching-posters/